acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 4: Analytics Engineering.md

 The models we've created in the *staging area* are for normalizing the fields of both green and yellow taxis.
 With normalized field names we can now join the 2 together in more complex ways.

-the `ref()` marci us ysed fir referencing any underlying tables and views that we've created, so we can reference seeds as well as models using this macro:
+the `ref()` macro is used for referencing any underlying tables and views that we've created, so we can reference seeds as well as models using this macro:

 ```SQL
 {{ config(materialized='table') }}